 See if you agree with the following statement:

-If you eat when you’re hungry, eat exactly what appeals to you, and stop when you’re full, then your weight will regulate itself.
+If you eat only when you’re hungry, enjoy exactly what appeals to you, and stop when you’re full, then your weight will regulate itself.

 Do you think this is true?
 Intuitively, many might agree.
 Yet, there’s a prevailing fear that unrestricted eating could spiral into eating so much food that you gain weight.